Welcome to a new adventure in Holistic Health!

 2) Your money has power.
 Support established businesses and people who are here year-round that give back to the community.

 3) San Marcos is termed the “spiritual community” around the lake.
 However I can assure you those running around telling you how “spiritual” they are, are the least conscious people here.
 Most show up for a few months, set up their “business and therapy centers” earn some cash and then move on to their next destination.
 Many copycat anything and everything that exists here year-round.
 Taking away from established businesses.
 This would not even be possible in most first world countries as the paperwork alone would take months to organize and be approved.
+If you want to offer your services here, speak with Rebecca at Circles and she will introduce you to all the paperwork you need to legally operate in this country.

 There are many opportunities to learn here, to participate in activities, training and events.
 Use your judgement and intuition to find the right people for you.
 When in doubt, ask around for recommendations.